 The most serious form of plagiarism, global plagiarism is when someone deliberately steals the work of someone else with obvious intention and on top of that claims to be the original owner of the piece of work that has been stolen.
 This form of plagiarism has definite repercussions.
-In a nutshell, I would describe this form of plagiarism as – pick and own.

 Example: Printing a web article from the internet and submitting it with your own name on a label or just blatantly copying the exact lines of someone’s work.

 Verbatim or direct plagiarism is just another form of global plagiarism.
 This is because the work stolen or copied is a substantial part of the original work but not completely the original work.
 Similar to global piracy, this occurs when someone’s work is stolen, reduced into specific sections, and presented as one’s own work word-for-word.